hollinrakedp/DHHardenSystem/README.md

 This module has a single outside dependency.
 - LGPO.exe
     - This is provided by Microsoft as part of the Secuirty Compliance Toolkit (SCT).
 See the 'Resources' section for a link to the download.
     - It is expected that 'LGPO.exe' is available from your system's PATH.
 The module will automatically add the 'LGPO' folder within the module to this location when it is loaded.
-So long as you add the file to this location, no addtional configuration is needed.
+So long as you add the file to this location, no additional configuration is needed.

 ## Quick Start